YU000jp/logseq-plugin-legacy-date-format/readme.md

 - After changing the Date format, it's necessary to perform a re-index in Logseq.
 There are a few important points to note:

   1. The UUID of blocks gets changed, which might lead to the inability to use features like embedding or references.
-  1. Pages other than the journal have their "create-at" creation date property updated.
+  1. Pages other than journals have their "create-at" creation date property updated.
 However, this is an invisible property, so it doesn't cause any issues.

 ---